ministryofjustice/analytical-platform-aws-security/modules/lambda-unused-credentials/README.md

 # Deployment

 As explained previously, this lambda is deployed by Terraform.
 All lambdas of this repository are tested and packaged by the script:
-`modules/python_packages.sh`
+- `modules/python_packages.sh`
-This repository is leveraging AWS CodePipeline to access and deploy in multiple AWS Account.
+This repository is leveraging AWS CodePipeline to access and deploy in multiple AWS Accounts.